The Challenge is now closed.

 Even though Aussies requested 39 kits, they have only 5 submissions (13%).
 The Brits requested 11 kits and have 5 submissions also (45%) and the Americans requested 7 kits and have 3 submissions (17%).

 Thank you to all those who tried the challenge, wether they submitted a spreadsheet or not.
 I will keep you informed of the results.
 (But don’t expect results before July 2019, when I hope to present my analysis at EuSpRIG19.)

 I’ll try to keep these statistics current.
 I used the country code of the email address of the participant, or information supplied in the email signature or personal knowledge.
 Those who have requested a Kit from a generic address can inform me of their country by sending me another email.
 Thanks.

-I’m impressed: Australia has a very dynamic Excel community for its size, with 35 requests.
-That’s 40% of the total.
+I’m impressed: Australia has a very dynamic Excel community for its size, with 39 requests.
 (Is there something in the water!
 Or is it because their Summer is coming?)
-The UK has 8, Ireland has 3, the Netherlands, Poland and the US have 2 and the others have 1 each.
+The UK has 11, the US has 7, Ireland and Nigeria have 3, Greece, the Netherlands, and Poland have 2 and the others have 1 each.

 There is still a big number of Unknowns.